wishonia/wishonia/public/globalSolutions/1-percent-treaty/savings-from-1-percent-less-war.md

 ---
-title: Cumulative Savings from Decreased Annual Cost of War
+name: Cumulative Savings from Decreased Annual Cost of War
 description: >-
   Explore the potential savings from reducing the annual cost of war by 1% over 80 years, leading to a cumulative global savings of $179 trillion and